nickklos10/SerieA_Machine_Learning_Predictions_2025/README.md

 - [Italia1910](http://www.italia1910.com/): This website provides historical Serie A standings and match data.
 It was used to scrape team-specific performance data for various Serie A seasons.

+> [!IMPORTANT]
-These sources provided all the necessary data to build a comprehensive dataset for the machine learning models.
-Make sure to review the terms of service for these websites if you plan to use them for further data collection.
+> These sources provided all the necessary data to build a comprehensive dataset for the machine learning models.
+Make sure to review the terms of service for these
+> websites if you plan to use them for further data collection.

 ## Predicted Standings